Courses

 Theatre Studies Abroad

 A study abroad course in Drama with a dual emphasis on theatre history and practical elements pertaining to the making of theatre (direction, acting, design, playwriting) in recognized theatre centres in North America and abroad.
-Departmental approval required.
+Approval from the program chair required

 Prerequisite(s): 30 credit units of university-level course work, including at least 6 credit units in Drama and/or English.